HEnquist/camilladsp/websocket.md

 If additionally the "wait" flag is given, it will wait for a config to be uploaded via the websocket server before starting the processing.

 The available commands are:
+- `getstate` : get the current state of the processing.
+Possible values are:
+  * "RUNNING": the processing is running normally.
+  * "PAUSED": processing is paused because the input signal is silent.
+  * "INACTIVE": the program is inactive and waiting for a new configuration.
+  * response is `OK:GETSTATE:RUNNING`
+- `getversion` : read the CamillaDSP version
+  * response is `OK:GETVERSION:1.2.3`
 - `getconfig` : read the current configuration as yaml
   * response is `OK:GETCONFIG:(yamldata)` where yamldata is the config in yaml format.
 - `getconfigjson` : read the current configuration as json